ArchipelagoMW/Archipelago/worlds/kh2/docs/setup_en.md

 <h2 style="text-transform:none";>Recommendation</h2>

-- This will be the recommended file to select when loading an autosave if/when your game crashes.
+- Recommended making a save at the start of the GoA before opening anything.
+This will be the recommended file to select when loading an autosave if/when your game crashes.
     - If you don't want to have a save in the GoA.
 Disconnect the client, load the auto save, and then reconnect the client after it loads the auto save.
 - Recommended to set fps limit to 60fps.
 - Recommended to run the game in windows/borderless windowed mode.
 Fullscreen is stable but the game can crash if you alt-tab out.